vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-05-16, due to slight fullness and occasional pain, I decided to skip jogging.
 I did go to Trader Joe's for shopping in the evening, so I did have a moderate amount of physical activity.

+## 2024-05-17: strength exercises (hopefully to resume at regular cadence of 2-3 days)

+I did strength exercises on 2024-05-17.
+My plan is to resume at the regular cadence of 2-3 days.